fhbzc/Twitter_Crawler/README.md

  - You will need Twitter API version 1 to use Twitter_Crawler. [get it here](https://developer.twitter.com/en/docs/twitter-api/v1)

 # Examples
+Here are some examples to quickly get started!
+## Academic API (Twitter_Crawler_Version2)

- - Task 1: Collect all tweets posted by a given users with Twitter Academic API, and save it in a json file.
+ - Task 1: Collect all tweets posted by given users, and save it in a json file.
     ```
     from tw_crawler_release import Twitter_Crawler_Version2